Inside Nasir ol Molk Mosque, Shiraz City, Iran

 Eid al-Adha concludes the Pilgrimage to Mecca.
 Eid al-Adha lasts for three days and commemorates Ibrahim's (Abraham) willingness to obey God by sacrificing his son.

-Muslims believe the son to be Ishmael rather than Isaac as told in the Old Testament.
+The same story appears in the Bible and is familiar to Jews and Christians.
+One key difference is that Muslims believe the son was Ishmael rather than Isaac as told in the Old Testament.

-According to the Koran, Ibrahim was about to sacrifice his son when a voice from heaven stopped him and allowed him to sacrifice a ram instead.
+According to the Quran, Ibrahim was about to sacrifice his son when a voice from heaven stopped him and allowed him to make something else as a 'great sacrifice'.
+In the Old Testament, it is a ram that is sacrificed instead of the son.

-The feast re-enacts Ibrahim's obedience by sacrificing a cow or ram.
-The family eats about a third of the meal and donates the rest to the poor.
+During the feast of Eid Al Adha, Muslims re-enact Ibrahim's obedience by sacrificing a cow or ram.
+The family will eat about a third of the meal a third goes to friends and relatives, and the remaining third is donated to the poor and needy.

 In Pakistan, the holiday is known as Eid ul-Azha and will be celebrated over several days.